silver-language/silver-data-go/task/doing/# doing.md

 Secondary tasks
 ---------------

+* Split tasks into smaller chunks
+* Figure out what structure(s) a client using silver-data should have
 * Work on schema for the Abstract Syntax Tree
 * Have a look at the built-in go testing system